Positive intermediate Ricci curvature on cohomogeneity one manifolds in low dimensions: Obstructions

 \section{Obstructions}

-In this section, we investigate cohomogeneity one manifolds in dimensions $5$--$7$, and show that some of them cannot admit invariant metrics with $\pr{k}$ for certian values of $k$.
+In this section, we investigate cohomogeneity one manifolds in dimensions $5$--$7$, and show that some of them cannot admit invariant metrics with $\pr{k}$ for certain values of $k$.
 We are motivated by the following example:

 \begin{example} The family $P_D^7$ has group diagrams of the form

 where $n = 2$ and $p$ or $q$ is even, or $n = 1$ and $p$ and $q$ are arbitrary.
 If $n = 2$ and $(p,q) = (p,p+1)$, the corresponding manifolds are Eschenburg spaces, which are known to admit invariant metrics of positive sectional curvature.
 If $n = 1$ and $p = q = 1$, the corresponding manifold is diffeomorphic to $S^3 \times \CP^2$, which does not admit an invariant metric with $\pr{2}$ by Verdiani and Ziller \cite{VerdianiZiller14}.
 Furthermore, if $n = 1$ and $(p,q) \neq (1,1)$, they showed that the corresponding manifolds do not admit invariant metrics with $\pr{3}$. \end{example}